Hanae800/Creative-Project-/README.md

 Since the two stories have a lot of  science fiction themes in common.
 I wanted to see what would be the restlt of those themes if **combined** To achieve the results I had to go throught two steps using *Markovify* & *GPT-2*

-**1.** first step was using **Markovify** I copied bothe short stories in one single TXT document.
+**1.** first step was using **Markovify** I copied both short stories in one single TXT document.
 I curated the format of the text into one single block combining the two texts.
 Later I uploaded the text into ipynb file and run the code using Exercice 1 as a reference.

 **Here is a sample output from the combined texts using Markovify**